isomerpages/moe-bendemeersec/_student-development/CCA/Cross Country.md

 <h4><strong>Our Cross Country CCA</strong></h4>
 <p>The Bendemeer Secondary School Cross-Country team is a CCA for passionate
 runners.
-Through rigorous training, members develop endurance, refine techniques, and build mental resilience.</p>
-<p>Beyond cross-country races, our team actively participates in various
-track events, ensuring that every member has the opportunity to represent the school in at least one competition.
+Through rigorous training, members develop endurance, refine techniques, and build mental resilience.
+Beyond cross-country races, our team actively participates in various track events, ensuring that every member has the opportunity to represent the school in at least one competition.
 These experiences not only challenge students to push their limits but also broaden their perspectives as they engage and compete with peers from other schools.</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>
 <ul data-tight="true" class="tight">
 <li>